 Contains chemicals and fragrances

 Some types of cat litter contain chemicals and fragrances that can cause irritation or allergies.
-They also don't fit with the eco-friendly concept of the separation toilets.
+They also don't fit with the eco-friendly concept of the composting toilets.

 Cat litter forms clumps when it absorbs moisture.
 These can become so heavy that the litter bag tears when removed from the solids container.